 Solef® PVDF for Li-Ion Batteries

-Solef® PVDF Binders Improve Battery Performance
+Solef® PVDF Improves Battery Performance

 Lithium batteries are a challenging application for most polymeric materials, as they demand long-term reliability as well as chemical and electrochemical resistance in the specific chemical environment of Li-ion cells.
-In the case of automotive applications, higher temperature performance are also required.
+In the case of automotive applications, higher temperature performance is also required.

 Solef® PVDF is already well assessed in many specialty applications such as oil and gas, semiconductors, membranes for water filtration, plumbing, architectural coatings and photovoltaics.